gregorbj/Archive-VisionEval/api/model_system_design.md

 For all other data types: **Name.Multiplier**

 Where:
 **Name** is the dataset name.
-This must be the same as specified in the module that us using the input data.
+This must be the same as specified in the module that calls for the input data.
 **Year** is the four-digit representation of the year that the currency values are denominated for.
 For example if a currency dataset is in 2010 dollars, the Year value would be 2010'.
 The field name for a currency field must include a Year element.
 **Multiplier** is an optional element which identifies the units multiplier.
 It must be expressed in scientific notation (e.g. 1e3) where the leading digit must be 1.
 This capability exists to make it easier for users to provide data inputs that may be more conviently represented with a smaller number of digits and an exponent.
-For example, annual VMT data for a state or metropolitan area is often represented in thousands or millions.
+For example, annual VMT data for a metropolitan area or state is often represented in thousands or millions.

 The the VisionEval framework uses the year and multiplier information to convert the data to be stored in the datastore.
 All currency values are stored in base year currency units and all values are stored without exponents.

 #### 6.5.
 The Datastore
 Currently GreenSTEP/RSPM and related models store data in R binary files (rda files).
 The largest of these files are the simulated household files which store all of the information for all simulated households in an Azone (e.g. counties in GreenSTEP).
 All the data for households in the Azone are stored in a data frame where each row corresponds to a record of an individual household and the columns are household attributes.
 Vehicle data for households are stored as lists in the data frame.
-This approach has had some advantages:
+This approach had some benefits:
-- Storage and retrieval are part of the language: one line of code to store a data frame, and one line of code to retrieve;
+- Storage and retrieval are part of the R language: one line of code to store a data frame, and one line of code to retrieve;
 - It is easy to apply models to data frames; and
 - Vehicle data can be stored as lists within a household data frame, eliminating the need to join tables.

 The simplicity of this approach helped with getting GreenSTEP from a concept into an operational model quickly.
 However, several limitations have emerged as GreenSTEP and related models have been used in various applications including:
-- Requiring large amounts of computer memory when modeling Azones that have large populations.
+- Large amounts of computer memory are required when modeling Azones that have large populations.
 This necessitates either expanding computer memory or limiting the size of Azones;
 - It is not easy to produce summary statistics from the simulated household files for a region; and
 - The number of non-household data files has proliferated in order to store various aggregations for use in the model and for later summarization.

 The VisionEval model system uses the HDF5 file format for storing model data, rather than using R binary files.
 The HDF5 file format was developed by the National Center for Supercomputing Applications (NCSA) at the University of Illinois and other contributors to handle extremely large and complex data collections.
 For example, it is used to store data from particle simulations and climate models.
 It also is the basis for the new open matrix standard for transportation modeling, [OMX](https://github.com/osPlanning/omx).

 The HDF5 format was chosen over SQL databases because it reads and writes data faster than SQL alternatives that were tested.
 It also provides random data access in a way that is analogous to how data in R data structures can be indexed.
 Large complex data sets can be randomly accessed by organizing datasets in a hierarchy of groups and by accessing portions of datasets by using indexing.
 In addition, metadata can be stored as attributes of any data group or data item.
-Preliminary tests indicate that the aggregate time for reading data from an HFD5 file, applying a model, and writing the result back to the HDF5 file is competitive with the aggregate time for doing these things using R binary files.
+Testing showed that the aggregate time for reading data from an HFD5 file, applying a model, and writing the result back to the HDF5 file was competitive with the aggregate time for doing these things using R binary files.

-An HDF5 file is composed of groups and datasets.
+An HDF5 file is organized in groups and datasets.
 Groups provide the overall structure for organizing data, just as file system provides the structure for organizing files on a computer disk.
 A `/` indicates the root group.
 Subgroups are created with names.
 So for example, data for the year 2050 could be stored in a `/2050` group.
-Household data for the year 2050 could be stored in a `/2050/Household` group.
+Household data for the year 2050 is stored in a `/2050/Household` group.
 Some groups, like the *Household* group just mentioned, are used to store tabular data in the same way that the existing model stores tabular data in data frames.
 Just like a data frame, each component (dataset) can store a different type of data than other components, but all datasets must have the same length.
 The framework enforces the equal length requirement by storing a *LENGTH* attribute with the table group and using this attribute when initializing a new dataset to include in the table.
 The software framework stores information about the data type contained in a dataset as well as other key attributes that are identified in module specifications.
 Datasets in tables are accessed by supplying the name of the dataset and the full path name to the table where the dataset is stored (e.g. `/2050/Household/Income` for a household income dataset for the year 2050).
 Indexes may be used to read and write portions of a dataset.
 The software framework includes a function that calculates indexes for different geographical units.

 The structure of the datastore to implement existing models (GreenSTEP, RSPM, EERPAT, RPAT) is shown in the following diagram which is organized like a directory tree.
 The first level of the tree denotes groups that are collections of tables.
-There are two types of groups at this level: the 'Global' group, and 'forecast year' groups (e.g. 2010, 2050).
-The 'Global' group is used to store data that is not organized by forecast year and that applies to the entire model region.
+There are two types of groups at this level: the 'Global' group, and 'Year' groups (e.g. 2010, 2050).
+The 'Global' group is used to store data that is not organized by forecast year.
 The vehicle characteristics datasets used in the GreenSTEP, RSPM, and EERPAT models are examples.
 These data are organized by vehicle model year rather than forecast year.
-The 'forecast year' groups store datasets that are organized by forecast year.
+The 'Year' groups store datasets that are organized by forecast year.
 For example, regional cost inputs vary by forecast year.
 The second level of the tree denotes groups that represent data tables.
 These groups hold collections of datasets (vectors of data) that hold different types of data but all have the same lengths.
 Tables in the *Global* group are organized by 'topic' (e.g. HEV vehicle characteristics, EV vehicle characteristics).
 Tables in 'forecast year' groups include tables for each level of geography as well as 'Households' and 'Vehicles' tables which store attributes of the simulated households and the vehicles they own.

 ```
 |____Global